About the Walk

 The Ovarian Cancer Canada Walk of Hope was founded by Peggy Truscott in 2002.
-Peggy wanted to create a place where women and families living with ovarian cancer could connect with one another, surrounded by a community of support.
+Peggy wanted to create a place where families and individuals living with ovarian cancer could connect with one another, surrounded by a community of support.
 With truckloads of sunflowers and her loved ones in tow, Peggy started a movement.
-To read her story, click here.

-To participate, register as an individual, start a team, or join one.
+- Register as an individual, start a team or join one!

-Set up your fundraising page with a goal and invite your friends and family to join you.
-The funds you raise can be gathered online, sent in by mail or details on drop off points will be announced.
+Set a goal on your fundraising page and invite your friends and family to join you.
+The funds you raise can be gathered online or sent in by mail with pledge forms to:

 205-145 Front Street East